Do's and Don'ts in Tibet :

 Appropriate Dress Code

 Tibetans are relatively conservative.
 Both genders should wear long pants.
 Shorts in rural areas or Barkhor in Lhasa draw attention.
 Women should choose long pants/skirts, avoid revealing shirts and bras.
-Many tourists ignore this; in order to have a smooth and seamless tour, please follow our guidelines.
+Many tourists ignore this; in order to have a smooth and seamless tour, please follow the rules and guidelines.

 Photography Etiquette